vegaprotocol/documentation/docs/tutorials/committing-liquidity.md

 ## Amending a liquidity commitment [WIP]
 When amending a liquidity commitment, the network will allow you to provide more bond for your liquidity immediately.
 However, if you reduce your liquidity commitment, it will only be enacted in the epoch after you submitted the amendment transaction.

-If you reduce your commitment to the point where the market would drop below its required [target stake](./../concepts/liquidity/provision.md#target-stake), then you may be penalised.
+If you reduce your commitment to the point where the market would drop below its required [target stake](./../concepts/liquidity/provision.md#target-stake), then you will be penalised: <NetworkParameter frontMatter={frontMatter} param="market.liquidity.earlyExitPenalty" hideName={true} formatter="percent /> will be deducted from your bond.

 ### Transaction template